Coul33t/fb_conv_analyser/README.md

 # fb_conv_analyser

 A small tool I'm currently developping, used to analyse your Facebook conversations with people.
-For the moment, it can output the total/per person word count, and plot a graph with these data (either per day or per month).
 In order to use it, you'll need to extract your data from Facebook in the JSON format (Settings -> Your Facebook Information -> Download your information -> Format: JSON).

 Requirement:
 1. Python 3.5+